1711 W. Algonquin Road Mount Prospect, IL 847/506-4930

 - Human Services Department

-The Human Services Department’s Victoria Bran, LCSW, is the Community Connections Center’s Coordinator.
+The Human Services Department’s Esther Martinez, LSW, is the Community Connections Center’s Coordinator.
 She works with all Village departments and partner agencies to ensure that a general cooperation and cohesive working relationship exists between the Center’s agencies, that referrals take place among the Center’s programs and that all partners take a global view of providing services to the community.
 She also works with individuals and families to enhance their social, mental & physical well being.

 - Police Department

-The Police Department, through the work of Joseph Filipek, develops collaborative relationships among individuals, businesses and organizations.
-Joe develops and implements solutions to specific problems that are identified through these collaborative relationship.
-He provides education to residents and business owners regarding crime, crime prevention & problem solving, as well as provides information on local, state, federal and traffic laws.
-Joe also works closely with the preteen and teenage groups and develops programs for youth that instill community involvement.
+The Police Department, through the work of Katy Sromek, develops collaborative relationships among individuals, businesses and organizations.
+Katy develops and implements solutions to specific problems that are identified through these collaborative relationship.
+She provides education to residents and business owners regarding crime, crime prevention & problem solving, as well as provides information on local, state, federal and traffic laws.
+Katy also works closely with the preteen and teenage groups and develops programs for youth that instill community involvement.

 - Other Village Departments